Asset Protection Laws by State

 Nineteen states have enacted statutes allowing domestic asset protection trusts, which are self-settled trusts where the creator can also be a beneficiary while shielding assets from creditors.
 Nevada, South Dakota, Wyoming, Delaware, Ohio, and Tennessee are among the most commonly used DAPT jurisdictions.

 The central weakness of every DAPT is the home-state recognition problem.
 A DAPT only works if the debtor’s home-state court applies the DAPT state’s law to the trust.
-A Florida resident who creates a Nevada DAPT may find that a Florida court refuses to apply Nevada law and instead applies Florida law—which does not recognize self-settled asset protection trusts.
-The creditor sues in the debtor’s home state, and the trust provides no protection at all.
+A resident of a non-DAPT state who creates a Nevada DAPT may find that their home-state court refuses to apply Nevada law and instead applies local law, which does not recognize self-settled asset protection trusts.
+The creditor sues in the debtor’s home state, and the trust provides no protection.

-Even in states that have enacted DAPT statutes, the protection is untested in most jurisdictions.
-Nevada and South Dakota have the most developed case law, but neither has a definitive appellate ruling confirming that the statute works as intended against a determined creditor.
-Federal bankruptcy creates additional risk: a bankruptcy trustee can reach assets transferred to a self-settled trust within ten years before filing under § 548(e)(1).
+Even in states that have enacted DAPT statutes, the protection remains largely untested.
+Most DAPT statutes have limited or no case law confirming they work as intended against a determined creditor.
+Federal bankruptcy creates additional risk: a bankruptcy trustee can reach DAPT assets transferred within ten years before filing under § 548(e)(1), regardless of what the state statute says.

 Which State Has the Strongest Asset Protection Laws?

-Florida combines more protective categories at the highest level than any other state.
-Its unlimited homestead exemption, head-of-household wage exemption, full tenancy by the entirety on all property types, charging-order-exclusive-remedy protection for multi-member LLCs, and unlimited annuity and life insurance exemptions create a level of built-in creditor protection that no other state matches.
+No single state ranks first in every category, but Florida combines more protective categories at the highest level than any other state.
+Its unlimited homestead exemption, head-of-household wage protection, tenancy by the entirety on all property types, charging-order-exclusive-remedy for multi-member LLCs, and unlimited annuity and life insurance exemptions create a level of built-in creditor protection that no other state matches across all categories simultaneously.

 Texas is the closest competitor.
-It offers an unlimited homestead exemption with more generous acreage allowances, full wage garnishment prohibition, and unlimited annuity and life insurance protection.
+It offers an unlimited homestead with more generous acreage, a full wage garnishment prohibition, and unlimited annuity and life insurance protection.
 Texas falls short in two areas: it does not recognize tenancy by the entirety, and its LLC protections are weaker than Florida’s or Wyoming’s.

-Nevada and Wyoming are strong for entity-based and trust-based planning.
-Both offer charging-order-exclusive-remedy protection and DAPT statutes.
+Nevada and Wyoming are strongest for entity-based and trust-based planning.
+Both offer charging-order-exclusive-remedy protection for all LLCs including single-member entities, and both have DAPT statutes.
 Neither offers the personal exemption protections that Florida and Texas provide.
 Nevada’s homestead cap is $605,000, and Wyoming’s is $40,000.

 California and New York are among the weakest states for asset protection.
 Both have capped homestead exemptions, no DAPT statutes, no tenancy by the entirety, and no exclusive charging order remedy.
 High-net-worth residents in these states face limited options under state law alone.